oleksiyp/oleksiyp.github.io/README.md

      * buckwheat
      * barley
      * millet
+     * other than grape and banna berries and fruits (Fruktose)
+     * all dried fruits except raisins (Fruktose)
+     * all non-rafinated sugar
+     * all diabetic/dietic sugars
+     * saccharin
+     * honey(if sugar syrop is consumed by bee it's not slow)
  * Glucose - main component
  * Glucose + Glucose = Sucrose (sugar, fast)
  * Glucose + Galaktose = Fruktose (slow)